N-Enzer/SharkAttackAnalysis/README.md

 The goal with this project was to practice data analysis with Python and to learn more about shark attacks.
 Both goals were accomplished.

-Shark Attacks.ipynb contains the code. attacks.csv contains the dataset.
+"Shark Attacks.ipynb" contains the code and "attacks.csv" contains the dataset.

 All code was written by me (N-Enzer).